BZoennchen/supercollider-book/_sources/chapters/sounddesign/fm.md

 ## Example

-The following example is a FM synth heavily inspired by the [tutorial](https://www.youtube.com/channel/UCypLRZiSlIQjsT_7J4Vz35Q/featured) given by [Alik Rustamoff](https://reflectives.bandcamp.com/track/ikaere)
+The following example is an FM synth heavily inspired by the [tutorial](https://www.youtube.com/channel/UCypLRZiSlIQjsT_7J4Vz35Q/featured) given by [Alik Rustamoff](https://reflectives.bandcamp.com/track/ikaere).
-It uses the relations above but instead of using only one modulator we use three.
+It uses the relations above, but instead of using only one modulator, we use three.
 In the code ``f`` is $f_\text{car}$, ``modFreq1`` is $f_\text{mod}$, ``\ratio1`` is $r_\text{mod}$ and ``\modIndex1`` represents $\beta_\text{max}$.
 Furthermore, we added some naturalization (distortion and more) to achieve a more gentle result.